-(From the Olympic Charter 2008 edition)
+(From the Olympic Charter 2011 edition)

-To be eligible for participation in the Olympic Games, a competitor, coach, trainer or official shall comply with the Olympic Charter as well as with the rules of the IF concerned as approved by the International Olympic Committee and the athlete, coach or trainer shall be entered by his NOC.
-The above persons shall notably:
+To be eligible for participation in the Olympic Games, a competitor, coach, trainer or other team official must comply with the Olympic Charter, including the conditions of eligibility established by the IOC, as well as with the rules of the IF concerned as approved by the IOC, and the competitor, coach, trainer or other team official must be entered by his NOC.
+The above-noted persons must:

-- Respect the spirit of fair play and non violence, and behave accordingly; - Respect and comply in all aspects with the World Anti-Doping Code.
+- Respect the spirit of fair play and non violence, and behave accordingly; and - Respect and comply in all aspects with the World Anti-Doping Code.